KrishnaKarki2/ProceduralParametricTracing/README.md

 You can use the framizer attached in this repo to convert your mp4 to pngs, or use the sample frames provided in the repo

-### Step 2: Download the IPYNB from this repo and upload to Google Colab
+### Step 2: Download the PPT IPYNB from this repo and upload it to Google Colab
 <img width="717" height="335" alt="upload_ipynb png" src="https://github.com/user-attachments/assets/7a6a84f6-4059-4cff-b48e-df3627e5fb11" />

 ### Step 3: Run all cells in order